What day of the Jewish calendar does passover begin? When does it end (with the day of atonement)? When was Jesus crucified (1st day or last day)?

 Exodus 12:1-6 records God’s command to establish the first passover.
 The first passover occurred on Abib 14, the first month of the Jewish year.
 The month of Abib is now the month Nisan in the current Jewish calendar.
 That means passover occurs on Nisan 14.
 The universally accepted calendar in use today is called the Gregorian calendar.
 In this reference frame, Nisan 14 occurs sometime in the month of March or April during a full moon.

 Passover begins at sundown or nightfall.
-Therefore, Passover starts sometime around 7:00 pm on Thursday, Nisan 14 and lasts seven days until 7:00 pm on Nisan 21.
-The first full day of Passover occurs during the full moon on Nisan 15.
-In 2009, Passover starts on April 8 and ends fourteen days later on Wednesday, April 15, 2009.
+Therefore, Passover starts with a feast or the Seder at 6:00 pm on Nisan 14 and then continues for seven days until 6:00 pm on Nisan 21.
+The first full day of Passover occurs during the full moon on Nisan 14.

 Jesus’ Birth and Death